swarmstack/swarmstack/README.md

 ### Monitoring

-The Grafana _Cluster Nodes_ dashboard will provide the best visual indicators if something goes off the rails, but your DevOps team will want to keep an eye on _Unsee_ (which watches both Alertmanager instances in one place), or your Alertmanager instances, or and consult the Prometheus _Alerts_ tab for rules.
+The Grafana _Cluster Nodes_ dashboard will provide the best visual indicators if something goes off the rails, but your DevOps team will want to keep an eye on _karma_ (which watches both Alertmanager instances in one place), or your Alertmanager instances, or and consult the Prometheus _Alerts_ tab for rules.

 To attach your own applications into Prometheus monitoring, you'll need to make sure you deploy your services to attach to the swarmstack monitoring network in your own docker-compose files.
 See [swarmstack/errbot-docker/docker-compose-swarmstack.yml](https://github.com/swarmstack/errbot-docker/blob/master/docker-compose-swarmstack.yml) to see an example service attaching to swarmstack_net with: